 Colman’s OK Sauce is still produced for catering trade purposes for only overseas [sic], and it was discontinued in the UK market a very long time ago.

-OK sauce may be found in large Chinese supermarkets in the UK.
-It retains its original packaging but with the addition of Chinese lettering.
-The label states that the sauce is manufactured in Great Britain by Colman’s of Norwich.
+OK Sauce continued be found in large Asian supermarkets and wholesalers in the UK, and was manufactured in Great Britain by Colman’s of Norwich.

 OK is a dark brown sauce.
 It is fruity, peppery, tangy, sweet and sour.
 Its fruit content is listed as 39%.
 It has quite an Oriental profile, and perhaps contains star anise.
 It perhaps shares similarities with a puréed fruit chutney.